CreativLogic/LifeOS/README.md

 Adding New Features

-1.
-Add state variables in App.jsx
+1. Add state variables in App.jsx

-2.
-Create UI components
+2. Create UI components

-3.
-Add event handlers
+3. Add event handlers

-4.
-Style with Tailwind CSS classes
+4. Style with Tailwind CSS classes

-Integrating with Notion
+**Integrating with Notion**

 While this is a standalone template, you can:

-1.
-Export data to Notion format
+1. Export data to Notion format

-2.
-Use Notion API to sync data
+2. Use Notion API to sync data

-3.
-Embed this as a Notion widget
+3. Embed this as a Notion widget

-Adding Data Persistence
+**Adding Data Persistence**

 JavaScript

 // Add to useEffect hooks
 localStorage.setItem('tasks', JSON.stringify(tasks))